athrael-soju/nlp-graphrag-with-qdrant-and-neo4j/README.md

 ## Configuration

 By default, GraphRAG connects to Neo4j at `bolt://localhost:7687` with the credentials `neo4j/testpassword`.
-You can modify these settings by editing the configuration file in `graphrag/utils/config.py`.
+You can modify these settings by editing the connection parameters in `graphrag/neo4j_connection.py`.

 ## Architecture